Acsigen/sysadmin-playground/Containters/LXD.md

 ## Move / Rename an instance

-To rename an instance use the move command as you use it in terminal to rename files.
+To rename an instance use the move command the same way you use it in terminal to rename files.

 ```bash
 lxc stop test1